unicef/publicgoods-toolkit/appendix-examples.md

 creating separate databases to collect and store the same data, and it's actually illegal for new public e-services to design systems that store the same data in different repositories.
-In combination with the creation of X-Road data exchange platform, this integrated approach drives remarkable efficiency as well as data security and protection.
+In combination with the creation of X-Road(™) data exchange platform, this integrated approach drives remarkable efficiency as well as data security and protection.

 In June 2021, **Estonia began [enforcing